jeremiah-wa/FYP/README.md

-# Final Year Project
+# Multi-criteria recommender
-## Multi-criteria recommender
+In this project I investigate the effectiveness of multi-criteria ratings on recommendations.

 #### How to:
 - Download TripAdvisor.csv file and FYP notebook